 (c) The transport-related pictograms are distinct in appearance from pictograms intended solely for non-transport purposes which helps to distinguish them;

-(d) The transport pictograms may be placed on a separate panel of a GHS label to distinguish them from the other information or may be placed adjacent to the other GHS information on the packaging;
+(d) The transport pictograms may be placed on a separate panel of a GHS label to distinguish them from the other information or may be placed adjacent to the other GHS information on the packaging.

 (e) The pictograms may be distinguished by adjusting their size.
 Generally speaking, the size of the non-transport pictograms should be proportional to the size of the text of the other label elements.
-This would generally be smaller than the transport-related pictograms, but such size adjustments should not affect the clarity or comprehensibility of the non-transport pictograms;
+This would generally be smaller than the transport-related pictograms, but such size adjustments should not affect the clarity or comprehensibility of the non-transport pictograms.
+Whereas some regulatory authorities require a size of the pictogram “sufficiently wide to be clearly visible”, others prescribe a minimum size or certain relation of the pictogram size to the size of the whole label;

+(f) This example does not intend to cover all specific requirements which have been included in national legislations with the implementation of the GHS nor all possible additional information.
+It reflects the required basic GHS information as described in paragraph 1.4.10.5.2

-is an example of how such a label may appear:
+The following is an example of how such a label may appear:

 Single packaging using 3 adjacent panels to convey multiple hazards.

-Product classified as: (a) Category 2 Flammable liquid; (b) Category Acute 4 (by inhalation); and (c) Category 2 Specific target organ toxicant following repeated exposure.
+A mixture classified as: (a) Flammable liquid Category 2, (b) Acute toxicity- Inhalation Category 4 and (c) Specific target organ toxicity - Repeated exposure.
+Category 2

+Read label before use